Questionable Ethic Conception of Newsreels

 Images are historical sources and in this sense, it is important to learn about the aims and production conditions of newsreels, as today’s TV-producers use historical newsreel snippets for hybrid docu-dramas.

-In the meaning of ‘New Film History’ (Allen & Gomery, see methods on this website) I use a wide variety of archive materials for my research, e.g. letters, production reports, reviews but also the original films.
+In the sense of ‘New Film History’ (Allen & Gomery, see methods on this website) I use a wide variety of archive materials for my research, e.g. letters, production reports, reviews but also the original films.

 Das Thema wurde auf der Tagung „Ethics of Storytelling: Historical Imagination in Contemporary Literature, Media and Visual Arts“ am 6.
 Juni 2015 an der University of Turku, Finnland, präsentiert.